Darkness at Noon: Theory of the masses

 Rubashov resigns himself to the reality that people are not capable of self-governance nor even of steering a democratic government to their own benefit.
-This he asserts is true for a period of time following technological advancements—a period in which people as a group have yet to learn to adapt to and harness, or at least respond to the technological advancements in a way that actually benefits them.
+He asserts this is true for a period of time following technological advancements—a period in which people as a group have yet to learn to adapt to and harness, or at least respond to the technological advancements in a way that actually benefits them.
 Until this period of adaptation runs its course, Rubashov comes to accept that a totalitarian government is perhaps not unjustified as people would only steer society to their own detriment anyway.
 Having reached this conclusion, Rubashov resigns himself to execution without defending himself against charges of treason.